SophistryDude/NicholasMajor/README.md

 I'm currently learning: SAS, Node.JS, YFinance

-I'm looking to collaborate on: Socionics, AI development, Aggregate data analysis, Poker, Humanitarian efforts
+I'm looking to collaborate on: Socionics, AI development, Aggregate data analysis, Poker, Humanitarian efforts and more!

 About me: